MRC-Epid-it24/intake24/docs/admin/surveys/prompt-types.md

 ## Custom prompts

 Prompts with customizable generic behavior.
-Custom prompts can be used multiple times per scheme as long as they are identified with scheme-unique [`Question ID`](/admin/surveys/question-editor#general).
+Custom prompts can be used multiple times per scheme as long as they are identified with scheme-unique [`Prompt ID`](/admin/surveys/prompt-editor#general).

 ### Checkbox list prompt